Skip to content

 Top Dog (Dog Days of Summer) Best Hot Dog Contest

-Top Dog, the Dog Days of Summer best hot dog competition presented by the Town of Litchfield CT Economic Development Commission, takes place each July and features (friendly) dog-eat-dog competition among Litchfield’s restaurants.
-It takes place July 14 to 17 this year.
-Watch the Visit Litchfield CT Facebook page for info and updates.
+Top Dog, the Dog Days of Summer best hot dog competition presented by the Town of Litchfield CT Economic Development Commission, is on pause for 2025.

 Top Dog, Litchfield Dog Days of Summer best hot dog contest